ozakary/data-C60_ML/nmr-ml_dataset/README.md

 ## Directory Contents

 The `nmr-ml_dataset` directory contains the processed data files necessary for training machine learning models to predict NMR shielding parameters from molecular structures.
-The dataset is focused on C<sub>60</sub> fullerene structures and their corresponding magnetic shielding tensors calculated using `TURBOMOLE`.
+The dataset contains C<sub>60</sub> fullerene structures and their corresponding magnetic shielding tensors calculated using `TURBOMOLE`.

 ## Dataset Files